katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 This workshop was concieved as part of a larger project.
 The goal is to compile as many genomics data set with identified outliers as possible.
 While identifying outliers is an interesting and often necessary component of singular genomics projects, there is also a lot to be gained from looking at patterns across neutral versus outlier genetic variants across many different projects and taxa. <p>

-Hence one of the goals of this project is to compile a collection of genetic data sets information.
-Most of these will come from prepublished work, but atendees of this workshop may opt in their data sets should they want to have their data invovled in this project.
-If you are considering this, please refer to the below discision tree to see if you can include your data.
+One of the goals of this project is to compile a collection of genetic data sets information.
+Most of these will come from prepublished work, but attendees of this workshop may opt in their data sets should they want to have their data invovled in this project.

-**Ideally for the metanalysis we'd need:**<br>
+**Ideally for the metanalysis we need:**<br>
 VCF file with all genetic variants (SNPS) <br>
 List of which variants are outliers, and what type of outliers these are <br>
 OPTIONAL but PREFERED: Reference genome that has been annotated and well scaffolded <br>